 - EAN13 – 13 digit globally unique barcodes used in most countries outside the USA and Canada – can be used on products worldwide.

-- Books require an ISBN number, which is turned into an ISBN barcode (in EAN13 format).
+- Books require an ISBN, which is turned into an ISBN barcode (in EAN13 format).
 You can purchase an ISBN barcode for your book here.

 - Magazines require an ISSN number, which is turned into an ISSN barcode (in EAN13 format).
 You can purchase an ISSN barcode for your magazine/periodical here.

 - All legal retail barcodes (including ours) originate from the GS1 system.
-You can obtain your barcodes directly from GS1, however this is ONLY a licensing arrangement and you will typically be required to complete multi-page membership forms, pay joining fees and annual renewal fees and then wait for approval.
-Alternatively you can purchase your barcodes from a genuine barcode reseller company such as ourselves.
+You can obtain your barcodes directly from GS1.
+However, this is ONLY a licensing arrangement, and you will typically be required to complete multi-page membership forms, pay to join fees and annual renewal fees and then wait for the approval.
+Alternatively, you can purchase your barcodes from a genuine barcode reseller company such as ourselves.

 - Retail barcode numbers are globally unique numbers and are protected.
 You can’t just make up barcode numbers to use (unless you are ONLY selling your products within your own store).
 Barcode numbers need to be purchased or obtained through a license arrangement.
 Obtaining a barcode number from a licensee organisation is usually VERY expensive.

 - There is NO product information encoded in retail barcodes.
 Barcode numbers are purely unique numbers, effectively drawn from a large international database and allocated to you.
 The bars of the barcode ONLY encode the number shown under the bars.
-Scanning the bars is just a quick way to enter the barcode number into a retailers computer system, so that the product information, pricing etc shows up at the checkout.
+Scanning the bars is just a quick way to enter the barcode number into a retailers computer system so that the product information, pricing etc., show up at the checkout.

 - Your retailer has to manually connect your barcode number to your product details within their system.
-When a retailer first receives your product, they will scan the barcode or type the barcode number into their computer system.
-They will also enter other product information eg product name, description, retail price, supplier etc. After this, when the barcode is scanned at the checkout, the correct information will be displayed.
+When a retailer first receives your product, they will scan the barcode or type it into their computer system.
+They will also enter other product information, e.g. product name, description, retail price, supplier etc. After this, when the barcode is scanned at the checkout, the correct information will be displayed.
 Larger retailer chains will require you to enter all this information onto a form, which is then entered into their computer system automatically.

-- The best way to get a barcode onto your product is to incorporate the barcode image into the design of your product packaging.
+- The best way to get a barcode onto your product is to incorporate the barcode image into your product packaging design.
 We supply the barcode images for printing on your product.
 If you have already printed your product packaging, then you can add a barcode using a separate sticky label.

 - Our barcodes can be used in ALL countries, except possibly China.
-Some Chinese distributors insist that the products they distribute have a barcode number that originates from GS1 in your country.
-This is because they incorrectly believe that the first few digits of a barcode number show the country of origin of the product.
+Some Chinese distributors insist that the products they distribute have a barcode number originating from GS1 in your country.
+This is because they incorrectly believe that the first few digits of a barcode number show the product’s country of origin.
 This is untrue.
-Yes this unfortunate mistaken view can be very costly for some manufacturers who want to sell their products in China, as these Chinese distributors pressure the manufacturer to get GS1 barcodes – joining GS1 is time consuming and expensive, with joining fees and annual fees, plus lawyers and debt collectors if you don’t pay your renewal fees.
+Yes, this unfortunate mistaken view can be very costly for some manufacturers who want to sell their products in China, as these Chinese distributors pressure the manufacturer to get GS1 barcodes – joining GS1 is time-consuming and expensive, with joining fees and annual fees, plus lawyers and debt collectors if you don’t pay your renewal fees.

-- Retail barcodes do not need to be registered however you can register them if you want to.
-If you purchases retail barcodes (EAN or UPC) from our company you will be able to register your barcode numbers & product details for free on the International Barcodes Database.
+- Retail barcodes do not need to be registered; however, you can register them if you want to.
+If you purchase retail barcodes (EAN or UPC) from our company, you will be able to register your barcode numbers & product details for free on the International Barcodes Database.

 Barcodes for Cartons